Find out about the continuing professional development requirements, including changes for 2022/23.

 If you hold a current practising certificate, you need to complete 10 hours of CPD activities each year.
 The CPD year runs from 1 April through to 31 March of the following year.

-For the 2020/21 practising year the cap on private study of 5 hours has been removed due to COVID-19.
+For the 2021/22 practising year the cap on private study of 5 hours of private audio/visual material has been reinstated.

 There are other limits to the number of hours you can do for each activity, please see the table below.

 |CPD activity||Points of activity||Limits that apply for solicitors|

 |Participate in a lecture, seminar, workshop or discussion group, in person or online (see note below)||1 point per hour of activity||No limits|